Tapp-Studios/Random-Status-Lines/README.md

 Though do please note, [alive_progress]([url](https://github.com/rsalmei/alive-progress)) and [random]([url](https://docs.python.org/3/library/random.html)) are required.
 They can be downloaded by the following commands:

-pip install alive_progress
+-pip install alive_progress

-pip install random
+-pip install random